thomasaltenburger98/swift_watchapp/README.md

 WatchApp is a simple iOS app that provides both Timer and Stopwatch functionality.
 It allows users to set timers and use a stopwatch to track elapsed time accurately.
 The app is built using SwiftUI and Combine framework, making it a great example of modern iOS app development.

+Creating this app was driven by my desire to learn Swift in a practical manner.

 ## Features

 - Timer functionality: Users can set timers and receive a notification when the time runs out.